History of the Division

 Dr. Fred Whitehouse, after completing a fellowship at the Joslin Diabetes Center in Boston, joined the Metabolism Division under Dr. Lowrie and later became the third chief of Metabolism in 1962.

 In parallel with these developing specialties of endocrinology and metabolism came the specialization of General Medical Clinic #5, led by Dr. Robert Durham and later by Dr. Boy Frame whose interests in calcium and bone diseases permitted evolution of the division into a Bone and Mineral Division, if not in name, surely in fact.
 Dr. Frame recruited Dr. Michael Parfitt from England via Australia and Dr. Michael Kleerekoper from St. Louis.
-At this time Dr. D. Sudhaker Rao joined the group as a Fellow and later as staff.
+During this time Dr. D. Sudhakar.
+D Rao joined the group as a fellow and later as staff.
 Much of this interest was sustained by Dr. Harold Frost, chief of Orthopedics, who had great vision and interest in the pathogenesis of bone diseases.
 The clinical research work of this division became well known nationally.

 In 1985, Dr. Mellinger was chief of Endocrinology, Dr. Whitehouse chief of Metabolism, and Dr. Frame chief of Bone and Mineral Disorders.
-Dr. Frame became chief of the Department of Medicine and under his leadership, the divisions of Endocrinology and Metabolism conjoined, with Dr. Whitehouse as chief, and later the specialty of Bone and Mineral Disorders merged into the Division as well.
+A few years later, Dr. Frame became chief of the Department of Medicine and under his leadership, the divisions of Endocrinology and Metabolism conjoined, with Dr. Whitehouse as chief, and later the specialty of Bone and Mineral Disorders merged into the Division as well.
 In 1995, Dr. Dorothy Kahkonen became chief of the Division of Endocrinology and Metabolism, which included the section of Bone and Mineral Disorders.